d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

 d2l.predict_ch9('time traveller', 10, model, vocab, ctx)
 ```

 As is quite obvious, this model doesn't work at all (just yet).
-Next, we implement the training function.
-We first implement a wrap function to clip the gradients of a Gluon model.

-Its training algorithm is the same as in the previous section.
-But we only use the sequential partitioning below for simplicity.

-Let's train the model using the same hyper-parameters as in the previous section.
-The primary difference is that we are now using built-in functions that are considerably faster than when writing code explicitly in Python.
+Next, we call just `train_ch8` defined in :numref:`chapter_rnn_scratch` with the same hyper-parameters to train our model.

 ```{.python .input  n=19}
 num_epochs, lr = 500, 1